apache/rya/extras/vagrantExample/src/main/vagrant/readme.md

 By default, the VM should be assigned the IP address of `192.168.33.10`.
 This value is defined in the Vagrantfile and it is configurable.
 All of the procedures in this in this document assume that the hostname `rya-example-box` resolves to the VM’s IP address `192.168.33.10`.
 The easiest way to do this is to add the entry `192.168.33.10 rya-example-box` to your machine’s host file (e.g., for windows users modify `C:\Windows\System32\drivers\etc\hosts` or for Mac/Linux users modify `/etc/hosts`)

 1. **Verify the Tomcat instance**:  Open a browser to <http://rya-example-box:8080/>.
 You should see a webpage that says “It works!
 If you're seeing this page via a web browser, it means you've setup Tomcat successfully.
-Congratulations!”
+Congratulations!

-1. **Verify the deployed OpenRDF Sesame service**: Open your browser to <http://rya-example-box:8080/openrdf-sesame/protocol> and you should see a “6” (this is the OpenRDF Protocol Version).
+1. **Verify the deployed OpenRDF Sesame service**: Open your browser to <http://rya-example-box:8080/openrdf-sesame/protocol> and you should see a `6` (this is the OpenRDF Protocol Version).

 1. **Verify the deployed OpenRDF Workbench**: Open your browser to <http://rya-example-box:8080/openrdf-workbench>